Skip to main content

 Primary emergency contact details should include the contact's full name, relationship to the employee (spouse, parent, sibling, friend), home phone, cell phone, work phone, email address, and home address.
 Having multiple phone numbers is critical because a single unreachable number during an emergency renders the form useless.

 A secondary emergency contact should be collected in case the primary contact is unavailable.
 The same level of detail applies.
-Some employers collect up to three contacts to ensure reachability.
+Some employers collect up to three contacts to confirm reachability.

 Medical information, while optional, can be life-saving.
 Known allergies (especially drug allergies), current medications, chronic conditions (diabetes, epilepsy, heart conditions), blood type, and the name and phone number of the employee's primary care physician enable emergency responders to make informed treatment decisions.
 Under the ADA (42 U.S.C.
 Section 12112(d)), this medical information must be collected on a separate form or maintained in a separate confidential medical file, not in the general personnel record.